-Individuals have the right of access to personal information about themselves under the Data Protection Act 1998.
+Individuals have the right of access to personal information about themselves under the Data Protection Law.
 The Council has a data protection officer from whom you can obtain a Subject Access Request form.
 Contact:

 The Data Protection Officer

-The Council may charge a fee (£10.00 for most personal information although this may be higher for Educational Records) for this service.
+The Council can charge a fee for this service.

 Some information, which is held by the Council, is made publicly available because the law requires this.
 Examples of such information are electoral registers, Planning Applications and those holding licenses.
 The Data Protection Act does not restrain the publication of information where it is required by law.